cpouchon/ORTHOSKIM/README.md

 #### 3.3.3. gene extraction

-   Extraction of selected genes is conducted from the gff table by identifying the best alignment for each covered regions of each gene.
-Type of gene structure extracted (i.e. exon, intron or all) is choosen by the users in the config file.
-This step is conducted into multiple processors using the <font size="2">**<THREADS>**</font> specified in the the *config_orthoskim.txt* file (l.
-4).
+   Targeted genes sequences are extracted from the gff table by identifying the best alignment for each gene, and stored in a fasta file (*e.g.* ycf1.fa).
+Users can choose to extract exons, introns or both (specified in the config file).
+A first control is performed by checking that the longest open reading frame (ORF) from the extracted exons of each gene covers at least a minimal fraction of the capture sequence set by users (l.
+32 of the contig file; *e.g.* ORFCOV=0.8, meaning that the ORF must cover 80% of the extracted sequence).
+This step allows taking into account for variations or errors in gene predictions as alternative start codon in proteic sequence of the reference.
+If such condition is not filled (*e.g.* due to pseudogenes or prediction errors), the sequence is tagged as a gene-like sequence (*e.g.* ycf1-like), and stored apart (*e.g.* ycf1-like.fa file).
+A coverage cut-off option is also implemented to remove all possible organelle contaminant contigs (*e.g.* alien sequenced DNA resulting in plant-plant contamination), by using a weighted mean standard deviations approach for the contigs coverage adjusted by the reconstructed sizes.
+We recommend using this option only for genomic libraries and organelles targets.
 For the nucrdna target, ITS1 and ITS2 barcodes are extracted from the intronic regions of rRNA probes designed during the database step.

    Output gene files are created in the <font size="2">**${RES}/Extraction/[mitochondrion,chloroplast]_[CDS,tRNA,rRNA]/**</font> or <font size="2">**${RES}/Extraction/[nucleus_aa,nucleus_nt,nucrdna,busco,uce]/**</font> as following: